-Straight Pride Parade Counter-Protesters: ‘Here To Show Up In The Face Of Hate’
+Straight Pride Parade Counter-Protesters Outnumber Parade Goers

+The crowd on Congress Street was much larger than event’s actual attendees.

+The parade was organized by a group called Super Happy Fun America.
+Founder John Hugo told WBZ-TV on Friday, “Straight is great.
+We love being straight.
+And there’s nothing wrong with celebrating our sexual orientation.

-BOSTON (CBS) — Hours before the Straight Pride Parade was scheduled to begin on Saturday, counter-protesters of the event began to congregate at City Hall.
+Hours before the Straight Pride Parade was scheduled to begin on Saturday, counter-protesters of the event began to congregate at City Hall.
 By about 10 a.m., 200 people had gathered.

 “We’re here to celebrate our community.
 We’re here to show up in the face of hate with love and joy,” one man said.
 “We should celebrate our differences and celebrate the ways in which people from all backgrounds have contributed to this country.”